P-Tanjim/Text-to-ASCII-art/README.md

 * A function for each letter from A to Z (e.g., print_A(), print_B(), ... print_Z()).

-* A main loop that takes a string input from the user and prints each character's ASCII representation line by line.
+* A main loop that takes a string input from the user and prints each character's ASCII representation (side by side) and (line by line).

 * Line breaks between each character for better visual separation.